UniversityRadioYork/ury-playd/README.VisualStudio.md

 The build will be in a directory like: `x86\build\Release\` along with all the necessary DLLs.

 **Note**: Only the **Release** configuration is currently supported.
-Until that's supported, you're on your own.
+Debug will eventually be supported, but until then, you're on your own.
 Use Linux or something.

 ## The Manual Way